-Bridget purchased a cabinet on 1 July 2003.
-She used the cabinet from that date wholly for a taxable purpose.
-The cabinet was sold on 30 June 2005 for \$1,300.
-Its adjustable value at that time was \$1,200.
+Bridget purchased a cabinet which she held for two years and used wholly for a taxable purpose.
+She then sold the cabinet for \$1,300.
+Its adjustable value at the time was \$1,200.

 As the termination value of \$1,300 is greater than the adjustable value of the cabinet at the time of its sale, the difference of \$100 is included in Bridget's assessable income as an assessable balancing adjustment amount.